zgsrc/dynq/README.md

 * `table.drop(cb)` - Drops this table.

 __Record-Level Methods__
-* `table.overwrite(obj, cb)` - Writes a record to the table.
+* `table.write(obj, cb)` - Writes a record to the table.
 If a record with the same key already exists, it is overwritten.
+* `table.writeAll(objs, cb)` - Writes records to the table.
+If a record with the same key already exists, it is overwritten.
 * `table.insert(obj, cb)` - Inserts a record into the table.
 If a record with the same key already exists, the operation fails.
+* `table.insertAll(objs, cb)` - Inserts records into the table.
+If a record with the same key already exists, the operation fails.
 * `table.delete(key, cb)` - Deletes a record from the table with the given key.
+* `table.deleteAll(keys, cb)` - Deletes records from the table with the given keys.
 * `table.deleteIf(key, expect, cb)` - Deletes a record from the table with the given key if the expected field values are matched.
 * `table.exists(key, cb)` - Indicates if a record with the given key exists.
 * `table.get(key, cb)` - Gets the full record that matches the given key.
-* `table.getPart(key, attributes, cb)` - Get part of the record that matches the given key.
+* `table.getPart(key, select, cb)` - Get part of the record that matches the given key.
-* `table.getAll(keys, attributes, cb)` - Get many records.
+* `table.getAll(keys, select, cb)` - Get many records.

 __Query Interface__
 * `table.query()` - Returns a query interface configured to filter based on an index.